WITTGENSTEIN'S WRITING ON THE INFINITE

 In mathematics everything is algorithm and nothing is meaning; even when it doesn't look like that because we seem to be using words to talk about mathematicl things.
 Even these words are used to contruct an algorithm.

-direct symbolisation of the infinite it brings in the crudest imaginable
+impossibility of a direct symbolisation of the infinite it brings in the

-misinterpretation of its own calculus.
-It is of course this very
+crudest imaginable misinterpretation of its own calculus.
+It is of course

-misinterpretation that is responsible for the invention of the calculus.
+this very misinterpretation that is responsible for the invention of the

-But of course that doesn’t show the calculus in itself to br something
+calculus.
+But of course that doesn’t show the calculus in itself to br

-incorrect (it would be at worst uninteresting) and it is odd to believe that
+something incorrect (it would be at worst uninteresting) and it is odd to

 philosophical (or mathematical) investigations.
 (As well say that chess